Mohit1108/chatting-app/README.md

 It is a modern real-time chatting application developed using React.js, offering users a seamless communication experience.
 This application allows users to connect with friends, or colleagues through instant messaging in a visually appealing and user-friendly interface.  <br>

 # Key Features
-1. Real-time Messaging: Chatify leverages the power of WebSockets to provide instant messaging capabilities, ensuring that conversations are delivered and received in real-time.
+1. Real-time Messaging:
-2. User Authentication: The application incorporates a secure user authentication system, enabling users to create accounts, log in, and protect their conversations.
+2. User Authentication:

 # Installation and Usage
 To run Chatify locally, follow these steps: <br>